 You can sign up for a 30-day free trial with Netflix.
 If you’re not happy you can cancel at the end of the trial and try another service for free.

 on obviously needs no introduction as the most valuable company in the world.
-Amazon’s video service matches Netflix with the same £5.99 entry price.
-Or, you can upgrade to their full Prime membership for £7.99 a month where you get:
+Amazon’s standard Prime membership for £79 a year where you get:

-- Prime Music which gives you instant access to over 2 million songs ad-free on demand.
+- Listen to over 2 million songs on Prime Music

 So, if you buy a lot from Amazon or like your music and eBooks, this could be the best option to go for.